Console Guide

 - Confirm changes

-- Instance reboots with new resources
+- Server reboots with new resources

 Actions Menu: